LasseRosenow/Totoro-Monopoly/src/rules.md

 - Dust Sprite Spaces:
   - Draw a Special Dust Sprite Card
-  - Alternatively, they can trade coins for **Forest Tokens** at a favorable exchange rate (e.g., 25 coins = 1 **Forest Token**).
+  - Alternatively trade coins for **Forest Tokens** at a favorable exchange rate (e.g., 25 coins = 1 **Forest Token**).
+TODO: Decide on the exchange rate

 ## 5. Utilities

 - "Dust Sprite Coal Delivery" Cost: 150 coins.
   - If a "not owner" lands here they can either:
     1. Pay the rent (4x or 10x dice roll if both utilities are owned).
-    2. Trade one **Forest Token** (if they have any) to avoid paying rent, gaining favor with the Dust Sprites.
-(50:1 ratio)
+    2. Trade **Forest Tokens** at a 50:1 ratio to avoid paying rent, gaining favor with the Dust Sprites.
+        - The first time a "not owner" uses this trade, the owner will receive the **Forest Tokens** or the 20 times the amount of natural properties they own in coins per **Forest Token** from the bank.\
-        - If this trade is done, the owner receives 1 **Forest Token** per **Forest Token** trade (one-time for one place & person bonus), alternatively the owner earns 20 coins per natural property they own (one-time for one place & person bonus).
-Example: If the owner has 3 natural properties, they earn 60 coins per **Forest Token** traded.
+          Example: If the owner has 3 natural properties, they earn 60 coins per **Forest Token** traded (20 * 3 = 60).
-        - it means if one day the owner sells it, another player who buys it can again get this bonus.
+        - If one day the owner sells the "Dust Sprite Coal Delivery", the player who buys it can again get this bonus.
   - Punishment Interaction:
     - During Rainy Weather, landing on this utility results in an extra 10% rent, at least 10, due to slippery coal paths.